-Founded in 2006, CEA is a nonpartisan, nonprofit organization representing virtually every sector of the U.S. economy - from the iron and steel industry to truckers, airlines, agriculture, labor unions, restaurants, chemical manufacturers, small businesses, and families across the nation.
-Our members support a rational, all-of-the-above energy policy that utilizes all of our domestic natural resources - both traditional and renewable - while ensuring continued progress in protecting our shared environment.
+Consumer Energy Alliance (CEA) brings together families, farmers, producers, small businesses, and manufacturers to engage in a meaningful dialogue about America's energy and environmental future.
+Founded in 2006, CEA is a nonpartisan, nonprofit organization representing virtually every sector of the U.S. economy - from the iron and steel industry to truckers, airlines, agriculture, labor unions, restaurants, chemical manufacturers, small businesses, and families all across the nation.
+Our more than 500,000 members, including over 30,000 in Pennsylvania support a rational, all-of-the-above energy policy that utilizes all of our domestic natural resources - both traditional and renewable - while ensuring continued progress in protecting our shared environment.